-Together with lipase, enzymes from the lining of the small intestine work to break the food down chemically into individual nutrients.
-Your gall bladder sends over some bile to help break down fat even more - fats are very large molecules, and take several steps to break down.
+Together with lipase, enzymes from lining of the small intestine work to break food down chemically into individual nutrients.
+Gall bladder sends over some bile to help break down fat even more - fats are very large molecules and take several steps to break down.
 This process takes a relatively long time, and fats are generally the last to leave the stomach.

 Your body also absorbs vitamins from the food you eat in the same way.
 Once they absorb through your intestinal wall, they are transported through the bloodstream to wherever they are needed.
 Any water-soluble vitamins that aren’t needed get urinated out, but your body can store fat-soluble vitamins like A, D, E and K for a rainy day.